v5ma/selfawarenetworks/b0315ygoogle.md

-b0315y
+b0315y (Google Recorder)

-audio note needs fixing and I'm not sure if this is relevant to the book or not
+Title: Microtubules Consciousness Recursion

-Microtubules Consciousness Recursion Copy of Copy
+Auto transcribed by Google Recorder, for a better transcription see the Whisper version of this same file.

 00:00